jashna14/jetpack-joyride/README.md

 * Use 'w', 'a' and 'd' to control player.

-* Use 'f' to fire bullets.
+* Use 's' to fire bullets.

 * Use 'Space' to activate shield around player.